shefket-mustafa/Crypto-Tracker/README.md

 # 🪙 CryptoView – AI-Assisted Project with React, TypeScript and Tailwind

+## 🚧 Project Status

+**CryptoView** is currently a work in progress.
+Core features are being developed, including real-time crypto and currency tracking, stock integration, and responsive UI improvements.
+Stay tuned for updates!

 **CryptoView** is a modern web application bootstrapped with the help of **Lovable AI Project Builder**.
 It is built with **React**, **TypeScript**, **Tailwind CSS**, and **shadcn/ui** for clean UI components.
 This project serves as a template foundation to practice the use of AI.